 These hidden costs come out of company profit.
 Furthermore as accident losses increase, so will a company’s insurance premiums.
 It is clear that directly and indirectly, accidents reduce profitability and can have a negative impact on your business.

-In the event of a serious accident, your immediate goal should be to help the injured party, to prevent further injury to themselves or others.
+2. In the event of a serious accident, your immediate goal should be to help the injured party, to prevent further injury to themselves or others.
 First aid support and an ambulance may be required and the area isolated, with access restricted to first aiders and those investigating only.
-With the use of mobile phones and social media channels embedded in our day to day lives, you would benefit from asking your workforce for cooperation in refraining from posting about the accident on social media channels, as anything posted on the internet is essentially making a public statement with potentially damaging impact on your company reputation.
+With the use of mobile phones and social media channels embedded in our day to day lives, you would benefit from asking your workforce for cooperation in refraining from posting about the accident online.
+Anything posted on the internet, by your employees, is essentially making a public statement with potentially damaging impact on your company’s reputation.

 The immediate cause of an accident may be a machine blade coming into contact with hands and fingers.
 The underlying cause may be the removal of the machine guard, leaving the machine blade accessible.
-The root cause may be inadequate staff training or supervision resulting in the guard being removed and not replaced before re-starting the machine.
+The root cause may be traced back to inadequate staff training or supervision, which resulted in the guard being removed and not replaced before re-starting the machine.
 Taking steps to investigate all accidents thoroughly and implementing an action plan for improvements is important to prevent further similar accidents.
-In event of an accident, enforcers take a very dim view of companies who have ignored previous warnings and will use this against you in court.
+In the event of an accident, enforcers take a very dim view of companies who have ignored previous warnings and could use this against you in court.
 It is also important to investigate accidents to boost employee morale and attitudes towards health and safety.